 Do I need to be fit to cycle on a Glasgow bike tour?

-How fast we cycle on our tours and how fit guests need to be to take part in our bike tours is something that some people worry about before booking.
-This worry is totally understandable; perhaps they’re on holiday with someone who is a cycling enthusiast and has decided they want to see the city by bike.
+How fast we cycle on our tours and how fit guestssomeone needs to be to take part in a our bike tours of Glasgow [where should this link to] is something that some people worry about before booking.
+This worry is totally understandable; perhaps because they’re on holiday with someone who is a cycling enthusiast and has decided they want to see the city by bike.
 The worry is usually that the bike tour pace and difficulty is designed for avid cyclists and not mere mortals.
 But FEAR NOT, this couldn’t be further from the truth!
 The tours have been designed with non-cycling tourists in mind and go at a very gentle pace because we want everyone to enjoy seeing the best of Glasgow, without any worries that they will not be able to complete the tour or keep up.
 In fact, even our full-day Glasgow bike tour is suitable for mere mortals!